Las Vegas Public Records Directory

 Public Records Access

 The Las Vegas Nevada Archives and Genealogy website houses a wealth of public records and historical resources for this desert community.
 Residents and researchers alike can explore digitized documents ranging from land records and property deeds to census data that traces the city's growth over decades.
-For current property information, the Clark County Assessor's Office provides detailed data on real estate parcels, property values, and tax assessments across the county.
+For current property information, the Clark County Assessor's Office provides detailed data on real estate parcels, property values, and tax assessments across Clark County.

-The Clark County Recorder's Office maintains a comprehensive database of land records, mortgage documents, and other vital documents related to property ownership and transactions, creating an essential resource for anyone involved in real estate here.
+The Clark County Recorder's Office maintains a database of land records, mortgage documents, and other vital documents related to property ownership and transactions, creating an essential resource for anyone involved in real estate here.

 Vital Records